Joey Cora: Coaching career

 Following his retirement from play, Cora was hired in 2000 with the Chicago Cubs minor league team, the Daytona Cubs.
 He was later hired by teammate and good friend, Ozzie Guillén as a coach in 2003 for the Chicago White Sox.
 His responsibilities included facilitating the role of third base coach and organizing the team's spring training camps prior to his promotion to bench coach following the 2006 season.
 He occasionally served as an interim manager whenever Guillen was suspended or ejected from a game, or was unable to attend for any other reason.

 He managed the Venezuelan Winter League baseball team Tiburones de la Guaira in the 2005–2006 season with a record of 31–31.

 Cora was interviewed by the Milwaukee Brewers for their managerial opening in October 2010.
 He was believed to be a finalist along with Bob Melvin, Bobby Valentine, and Ron Roenicke.

 Cora was dismissed by the White Sox on September 27, 2011, the day after they released Guillén from his contract, despite initially tabbing Cora to manage the final two games of the season.
 Cora was named bench coach of the Miami Marlins on November 1, 2011, reuniting with Guillén.
 Cora took over as interim manager for the Marlins on April 10, 2012 in the wake of Guillén's five-game suspension for comments related to Fidel Castro.

-In 2016, Cora became the manager of the Pittsburgh Pirates Double-A club, the Altoona Curve.
+In December 2015, Cora was hired as manager of the Pittsburgh Pirates Double-A club, the Altoona Curve.
 He became the ninth manager in franchise history.
 He was promoted to third base coach for the major league team for the 2017 season.
 Cora was dismissed from his role following the 2021 season on October 9, 2021.

 On January 5, 2022, Cora was hired by the New York Mets to serve as the team's third base coach for the 2022 season.
+Cora stayed on as the third base coach for the Mets for the 2023 season.

+On December 5, 2023, Cora was hired by the Detroit Tigers to serve as the team's third base coach, where he remains to this day.